PseudoDevs/IamGhost/bmd7.md

-Last updated: 2024-04-08 14:40:44
+Last updated: 2024-04-08 14:41:17
-Random Quote: Serve, Obey, Protect.
-Simple vows for a simple man.  -  Areo Hotah
+Random Quote: Sometimes, even when you know something's a mistake, you gotta make it anyway. - Ted Mosby